How to conduct a lockout procedure

 After ensuring that no workers can be injured, operate the push button or other normal controls to verify that all energy sources have been disconnected and the equipment will not operate.

 If there is a possibility of re-accumulation of stored energy, such as an increase in pressure to a hazardous level, isolation of the equipment must be periodically verified until the maintenance or repair is completed, or until the possibility of such accumulation no longer exists.
 Return operating controls to neutral position after the test.

 A check of system activation such as using a voltmeter for electrical circuits, should be performed to ensure isolation.
 The equipment is now locked out.

 How do you secure the isolation?

-For work on low voltage electrical equipment or circuits, ensure that the correct point of isolation is identified, an appropriate means of isolation is used and the supply cannot be inadvertently re-energised while the work is carried out.
+For work on low voltage electrical equipment or circuits, ensure that the correct point of isolation and lockout procedure is identified, an appropriate means of isolation is used and the supply cannot be inadvertently re-energised while the work is carried out.